 Larry O. Dean

 Larry O. Dean was born and raised in Flint, Michigan.
 As a young man, he worked with Academy Award-winning filmmaker, Michael Moore, published essays and reviews on popular culture in the alternative press, and also cartooned for fanzines and other underground outlets.
 He attended the University of Michigan, where he won three Hopwood Awards in Creative Writing, along with fellow poets John Ciardi, Robert Hayden, Jane Kenyon, and Frank O'Hara, among others; and Murray State University's low-residency MFA program.
-He teaches higher ed creative writing, literature, and composition, and is a Poet-in-Residence in the Chicago Public Schools through the Poetry Center of Chicago's Hands on Stanzas program.
+He teaches higher ed creative writing, literature, and composition, and is a Poet-in-Residence in the public schools through the Poetry Center of Chicago's Hands on Stanzas program.
 He was a recipient of the Gwendolyn Brooks Award for teaching excellence in 2004.

 In addition, Dean’s a singer, songwriter, and producer, working both solo as well as with several ‘hard pop’ bands.
 He has released numerous critically acclaimed albums, including Good Grief (2015), Throw the Lions to the Christians (1997; reissued 2012), and Sir Slob (2001); Hog Wash!
 (1989; reissued 2012), The Naked & the Daft (1993; reissued 2012), and Fresh Brood (1994; reissued 2012) with The Fussbudgets; Embarrassment of Riches (1995; reissued 2012) with Malcontent; Public Displays of Affection (1998), Fables in Slang (2001), and WNUR Demos (2012) with Post Office; Gentrification Is Theft (2002) with The Me Decade; Product Placement (2019) and Fun with a Purpose (2009) with The Injured Parties.
 Since 2001 he has hosted a monthly songwriter showcase, Folk You!